An overview to Selling Businesses

 Surprisingly, now (Autumn 2019) could be a good time to sell because of the three factors laid out in the paper Why now is a good time to sell my business, found elsewhere on this website.

 If you would like to know more about this area…

 How do I choose the right adviser?

-If you go to the page on this website Andrew Watkin you can read more about Why you should use my services; What it is that I do and How I build trust with you.
+If you go to the page choosing the right adviser on this website you can read more about why you should use my services; what it is that I do and how I build trust with you.

 How do I concentrate on running the business while trying to sell it at the same time?

 Where is my buyer likely to be?

 What am I going to do afterwards?

 I believe the fundamental question you need to ask yourself if you really do not want to retire once you have left your business is:

 “Do I have the strength to become someone else?”